puttyman/streamarrfs/README.md

   1. Create your desired Jackett indexer.
 The [example](https://raw.githubusercontent.com/puttyman/streamarrfs/master/examples/plex/docker-compose.yml) should have an instance of Jackett running at `http://{YOUR_HOST_IP}:9117`.
 If you are unsure how to do so follow this [guide](https://www.rapidseedbox.com/blog/guide-to-jackett).

   2. Copy the RSS link of your indexer from your Jackett web portal.
   3. In the [docker-compose.yaml](https://raw.githubusercontent.com/puttyman/streamarrfs/master/examples/plex/docker-compose.yml) file add a new environment variable named `STREAMARRFS_JACKETT_FEED_URL_ITEM_{NAME}`.
 Replace `{NAME}` with any name so you can uniquely identify your indexer.
 The value of the variable should be the RSS link of your indexer from Jackett.
+You may add any extra query params to fine tune your results from Jackett.
 Example below.

   ```yml
       environment: